GoogleContainerTools/kaniko/README.md

 When taking a snapshot, kaniko's hashing algorithms include (or in the case of [`--snapshotMode=time`](#--snapshotmode), only use) a file's [`mtime`](https://en.wikipedia.org/wiki/Inode#POSIX_inode_description) to determine if the file has changed.
-Unfortunately there is a delay between when changes to a file are made and when the `mtime` is updated.
+Unfortunately, there is a delay between when changes to a file are made and when the `mtime` is updated.
 This means:

 * With the time-only snapshot mode (`--snapshotMode=time`), kaniko may miss changes